-- 4. The LEA providing the services at a public school operated by the LEA or another public school. - (f) If there is a dispute between the LEA and the approved independent school over whether the student's special education services can be provided in accordance with the student's IEP at the independent school or otherwise, the LEA shall initiate a hearing before an independent hearing officer, the costs of which shall be borne equally between the LEA and the independent school, within 30 days of the impasse. - (g) If the hearing officer determines the approved independent school is unable to provide the required IEP services due to an inability to retain qualified staff, the LEA shall immediately convene an IEP meeting to consider alternatives. - 1.
-The approved independent school shall not be subject to any disciplinary action or revocation of its approval by the Board under Subsection 2226.2 (Revocation or Suspension of Approval) due to its failure to enroll or continue to enroll the student. - (h) This Subsection, 2229.4, shall not apply to a therapeutic independent school.
+4. The LEA providing the services at a public school operated by the LEA or another public school.

+(f) If there is a dispute between the LEA and the independent school approved for public tuition over whether the student's special education services can be provided in accordance with the student's IEP at the independent school or otherwise, the LEA shall initiate a hearing before an independent hearing officer, the costs of which shall be borne equally between the LEA and the school, within 30 days of the impasse.

+(g) If the hearing officer determines the independent school approved for public tuition is unable to provide the required IEP services due to an inability to retain qualified staff, the LEA shall immediately convene an IEP meeting to consider alternatives.

+1. The independent school approved for public tuition shall not be subject to any disciplinary action or revocation of its approval by the Board under Subsection 2226.2 (Revocation or Suspension of Approval) due to its failure to enroll or continue to enroll the student.

+(h) This Subsection, 2229.4, shall not apply to a therapeutic independent school.

 2229.5.
-Out-of-State Programs
+Payment of Public Funds for Special Education Services Delivered by Out-of-State Programs

-- (a) Subject to the provisions of 16 V.S.A §828, in order for an out-of-state independent school to be approved to receive public funds for special education purposes by the Board, the school shall be approved under the rules of its jurisdiction for the purpose of providing special education and related services to children with disabilities within its jurisdiction.
-Any limitation by the jurisdiction on an independent school's special education approval, such as by category of disability served, or other comparable standard, shall also apply to the school's special education approval in Vermont. - (b) Rates paid for tuition, room, and board for students receiving special education in out-of-state schools shall not exceed the allowable costs approved by the authorized body in the jurisdiction where the school is located, except in exceptional circumstances approved by the Secretary.
+(a) Subject to the provisions of 16 V.S.A §828, in order for an out-of-state independent school to be approved to receive public funds for special education purposes by the Board, the school shall be approved under the rules of its jurisdiction for the purpose of providing special education and related services to children with disabilities within its jurisdiction.
+Any limitation by the jurisdiction on an independent school's special education approval, such as by category of disability served, or other comparable standard, shall also apply to the school's special education approval in Vermont.

+(b) Rates paid for tuition, room, and board for students receiving special education in out-of-state schools shall not exceed the allowable costs approved by the authorized body in the jurisdiction where the school is located, except in exceptional circumstances approved by the Secretary.

 2229.6.
-Approval Procedures to Receive Public Funds
+Approval Procedures to Receive Public Tuition

-- (a) Application for public funds approval shall be made at the time of application under Sections 2224 (Application and Reapplication for Approval; Approval Process).
-A school that has already obtained approval from the Board may at any time submit an application for public tuition approval to the Secretary. - (b) The procedures for public tuition approval shall be the same as those for approval in accordance with Section 2224 (Application and Reapplication for Approval; Approval Process).
+(a) Application for public tuition approval shall be made at the time of application under Sections 2224 (Application and Reapplication for Approval; Approval Process).
+A school that has already obtained approval from the Board may at any time submit an application for public tuition approval to the Secretary.

+(b) The procedures for public tuition approval shall be the same as those for approval in accordance with Section 2224 (Application and Reapplication for Approval; Approval Process).
 To the extent possible, these procedures shall occur simultaneously.